DayuanJiang/giant_ja-en_parallel_corpus/README.md

 For English text:

 - Add ‘.’ to the end of English phrase if it do not end with punctuation.
+- Tokenize text with `nltk.

 For Japanese text:

 - Add ‘。’ to the end of Japanese phrase if it do not end with punctuation.
 - Replace space inside the phrase with ‘、’.
-- Tokenize Japanese with tokenizer `Mecab` and dictionary `mecab-ipadic-neologd`.
+- Tokenize text with tokenizer `Mecab` and dictionary `mecab-ipadic-neologd`.